 All centres complied with the requirement to disseminate feedback to staff and to ensure that this feedback was used to inform assessment practice.
-In some cases, minutes of meetings verified this.
-In others, there was evidence that procedural guides or internal documentation had been amended as a result of this feedback.
+In some centres, minutes of meetings were provided to demonstrate that feedback had been disseminated.
+In other centres, procedural guides or internal documentation had been amended as a result of feedback.